zaiisao/Documentation/en/Video/rotation_guide_android.md

 <a name = "orientation_fixed_landscape"></a>
 ### Fixed\_Landscape

-In the Fixed\_Landscape mode, the video capturer sends out the video in the landscape orientation relative to the status bar and video cropping may be necessary.
+In the Fixed\_Landscape mode, the video capturer sends the video in the landscape orientation relative to the status bar and video cropping may be necessary.
 The player renders the received video frame directly without rotating the video.

 > In this mode, both sides of the captured video will be cropped in the direction perpendicular to the status bar.